TitaniumMonkey/ESP32-OLED-Weather-Intrument/Readme.md

 - **OLED Toggle** via a physical button
 - **Smoothed Altitude Measurements** using a moving average filter
 - **Automatic Reconnection to MQTT Broker**
+- **OLED Power Control** for energy saving
+- **Calibrated Altitude & Pressure Measurements** using offsets compared to more accurate sensors

 ## Components Used